 }

-Next, you can utilizecontext selectorsto target the specific area withinurlizeGenerated link styling.
-For example, if your article content usually is in a<article>tag or a class with a specific<div>you can define the style like this:
+Next, you can utilizecontext selectorsto target links within specific regions byurlizeStyle the generated link.
+For example, if the content of your article is usually in a<article>tag or a class with a specific<div>you can define the style like this:

 article a {